awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_video_analyzer_app/Readme.md

     private String sender = "<enter email address>";

-    // The subject line for the email private String subject = "Analyzed photos report";
+    // The subject line for the email. private String subject = "Analyzed Video report";

-    // The email body for recipients with non-HTML email clients private String bodyText = "Hello,\r\n" + "See the attached file for the analyzed photos report.";
+    // The email body for recipients with non-HTML email clients. private String bodyText = "Hello,\r\n" + "Please see the attached file for the analyzed video report.";

-    // The HTML body of the email
-    private String bodyHTML = "<html>" + "<head></head>" + "<body>" + "<h1>Hello!</h1>"
+    // The HTML body of the email. private String bodyHTML = "<html>" + "<head></head>" + "<body>" + "<h1>Hello!</h1>"
-            + "<p>Please see the attached file for the report that analyzed photos in the S3 bucket.</p>" + "</body>" + "</html>";
+            + "<p>Please see the attached file for the report that analyzed a video in the Amazon S3 bucket.</p>" + "</body>" + "</html>";

     public void sendReport(InputStream is, String emailAddress ) throws IOException {